prabses/glc-bed-grading-system-v2/TEMPLATE MASTERFILE/Sheet_Structure_Guide.md

 1. GRADING_REFERENCE → Update weights or add new row
 2. Done!
 New templates use new rules automatically.

-**When Instructor Leaves/Returns:**
+**When Teacher Leaves/Returns:**
-1. INSTRUCTORS_REFERENCE → Remove/Add ✓ in Active column
+1. TEACHERS_REFERENCE → Remove/Add ✓ in Active column
 2. They disappear/appear in dialog dropdown automatically.

 ### **What Users Monitor**

 **Check MASTER_DATA sheet:**
 - View all template assignments
-- Filter by School Year, Grade Level, Section, Subject, or Instructor
+- Filter by School Year, Grade Level, Section, Subject, or Teacher
 - See who created each template and when
 - Click Template Link to open templates directly